erew70/oot3d-save-modifier/README.md

 CRC Checksum gen is broken

+How saving works: (crc checksum generation)

+Your save file is put through the CRC-16 algorithim with the last 4 bytes removed, (the old checksum) it is then reversed and replaces the old one

+For example, my CRC-16 that was just generated is 3F2E, to get it to validate we must flip it to 2E3F, this checksum is filled in the first 2 bytes of the last 4 bytes of your save

 Contribution:

 Send me snapshots (copy of your save file) after you obtain an item, completed a dungeon, or anything that is progressive towards the game.
 We can compare it to a blank savefile and add it to this modifier.
 AND PLEASE, PLEASE add a detailed explanation and explain as much as you can (completed deku tree, got slingshot, etc) Making multiple saves with different names is also helpful (might add name editor)